Live-Saving Technology Gives 9-Year-Old Girl a Second Chance

 “Keeping our kids close to home to receive the specialized care they need is absolutely crucial to their well-being and the healing process,” says Brynn Boback-Lane, President and CEO of Jim Pattison Children’s Hospital Foundation.
 “It is amazing to know that Torrie’s life has forever been changed thanks to the Pheresis machine.
 Those who donate their hard-earned money are making a substantial difference in the lives of Saskatchewan kids like Torrie.
 We are forever grateful for your support.”

-“Today Torrie is doing great and loves bike riding, swimming, doing crafts, dancing, music, and hanging out with her friends,” explains Darci.
+“Today Torrie is doing great and loves bike riding, swimming, doing crafts, dancing, music, and hanging out with her friends,” said Darci.
 “With her disease, we take each day as it comes.”